LuhanSheng/IP_Multicasting/README.md

 python3 send_process.py
 ```
 4. Note:
-To send file, please change the line 25 in send_process.py of
+To send file, please add file in folder named multicast_send and change the line 25 in send_process.py of
 ```
 self.file_buffer = [[i, bytes(10000)] for i in range(self.block_num)]
 ```
 to
 ```
-self.file_buffer = buffer('test.mp4')
+self.file_buffer = buffer(filename)
 ```
 ## Author